5 Umbilical Cord Accidents that Can Lead to Birth Injuries

 3. Umbilical Cord Compression

 Umbilical cord compression occurs when there is pressure on the umbilical cord, which can occur for a number of reasons.
-Most cases of umbilical cord compression are only mild and they tend to occur more frequently during labor.
+Most cases of umbilical cord compression are only mild and tend to occur more frequently during labor.
 Severe umbilical cord compression can lead to serious health concerns for babies.
 Umbilical cord compression causes the umbilical cord to flatten out and prevents blood and oxygen from getting to the baby.
 Changing the mother’s position can help relieve compression or a doctor may administer additional oxygen and liquids to the mother to help it reach the baby.
 Emergency c-sections can be done to prevent any additional harm.
 If severe umbilical cord compression goes untreated, it can lead to brain damage or death.

 4. Umbilical Cord Prolapse